sujithup/Dynamic_form/README.md

 This project was developed for an assignment provided by Antstack company.
 The website is built using ReactJS.
 I used my previous work of ReactJs [contact form - check my repo] as the base for this assignment.

 I am passionate about creating websites and mobile applications.
-Since I've had two assignments from other companies, I couldn't give my 100% to this assignment.
+Since I had two assignments from other companies, I couldn't give my 100% to this assignment.
 Hope you guys liked my work done within a day.
 Any suggestions would be appreciated, please guide on the next process.

 ## To run this project in your IDE:
 1. Clone this repo